 903.2.11.3 Buildings 55 35 feet or more in height.
-An automatic sprinkler system shall be installed throughout buildings that have one or more stories with an occupant load of 30 or more, other than penthouses in compliance with Section 1510 of the International Building Code, located 55 35 feet (16 764 10 668 mm) or more above the lowest level of fire department vehicle access, measured to the finished floor.
+An automatic sprinkler system shall be installed throughout buildings that have one or more stories with an occupant load of 30 or more, other than penthouses in compliance with Section 1511 of the International Building Code, located 55 35 feet (16 764 10 668 mm) or more above the lowest level of fire department vehicle access, measured to the finished floor.

-- 1.-Open parking structures in compliance with Section 406.5 of the International Building Code, having no other occupancies above the subject garage. - 2.
-Occupancies in Group F-2. - 903.2.11.7 High-Piled Combustible Storage.
+- 2. Occupancies in Group F-2. - 903.2.11.7 High-Piled Combustible Storage.
 For any building with a clear height exceeding 12 feet (4572 mm), see Chapter 32 to determine if those provisions apply. - 903.2.11.8 Spray Booths and Rooms.
 New and existing spray booths and spraying rooms shall be protected by an approved automatic fire-extinguishing system. - 903.2.11.9 Buildings Over 6,000 sq. ft.
 An automatic sprinkler system shall be installed throughout all buildings with a building area 6,000 sq. ft. or greater and in all existing buildings that are enlarged to be 6,000 sq. ft. or greater.
 For the purpose of this provision, fire walls shall not define separate buildings.